 The Company also currently carries earthquake insurance on its properties located in areas known to be subject to earthquakes in an amount and subject to self-insurance that the Company believes is commercially reasonable.
 In addition, this insurance is subject to a deductible in the amount of 5% of the value of the affected property.
-Specifically, the Company currently carries earthquake insurance which covers its San Francisco region (excluding Salesforce Tower) with a \$170 million per occurrence limit (increased on March 1, 2015 from \$120 million), and a \$170 million annual aggregate limit (increased on March 1, 2015 from \$120 million), Salesforce Tower in San Francisco includes a \$60 million per occurrence and annual aggregate limit of earthquake coverage.
+Specifically, the Company currently carries earthquake insurance which covers its San Francisco region (excluding Salesforce Tower) with a \$170 million per occurrence limit (increased on March 1, 2015 from \$120 million), and a \$170 million annual aggregate limit (increased on March 1, 2015 from \$120 million), so a since includes a \$60 million per occurrence and annual aggregate limit of earthquake coverage.
 The amount of the Company's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
 In addition, the amount of earthquake coverage could impact the Company's ability to finance properties subject to earthquake risk.
 The Company may discontinue earthquake insurance or change the structure of its earthquake insurance program on some or all of its properties in the future if the premiums exceed the Company's estimation of the value of the coverage.

 IXP, a captive insurance company which is a wholly-owned subsidiary of the Company, acts as a direct insurer with respect to a portion of the Company's earthquake insurance coverage for its Greater San Francisco properties and the Company's NBCR Coverage.
 Insofar as the Company owns IXP, it is responsible for its liquidity and capital resources, and the accounts of IXP are part of the Company's consolidated financial statements.
 In particular, if a loss occurs which is covered by the Company's NBCR Coverage but is less than the applicable program trigger under TRIA, IXP would be responsible for the full amount of the loss without any backstop by the Federal Government.
-IXP would also be responsible for any recoupment charges by the Federal Government in the event losses are paid out and its insurance policy, the Company would ultimately record the loss to the extent of the required payment.
+IXP would also be responsible for any recoupment charges by the Federal Government in the event losses are paid out and its insurance policy is maintained after the payout by the Federal Government.
+If the Company experiences a loss and IXP is required to pay under its insurance policy, the Company would ultimately record the loss to the extent of the required payment.
 Therefore, insurance coverage provided by IXP should not be considered as the equivalent of third-party insurance, but rather as a modified form of self-insurance.
 In addition, the Operating Partnership has issued a guarantee to cover liabilities of IXP in the amount of \$20.0 million.